 - Choose several colleges that offer your preferred major.
 College catalogs, reference books, and computers are available in the Counseling and Advising Center, located in Administration Building, Room 206.
 Make sure to visit any college you are considering to make points of comparison.
-Choose colleges that match “your style” of learning.

 - When applying to out-of-state colleges, contact the college directly to ask for any special information regarding transfer students.
 Most colleges now have their applications available electronically or download off the internet.
 Those with electronic submission strongly encourage students to use this method.
-These are user friendly sites which won’t let you make an obvious mistake.

 - Ask a few of your professors to write you letters of recommendation.
 Many applications will ask you to submit letters of recommendation.
 Have them ready to send with your completed application.

 - Once you have decided, you are ready to apply.
 Fill out the applications carefully.
-If you have questions or concerns, come to the Counseling Center and you’ll find help.
+If you have questions or concerns, come to the Student Advising and Counseling Center and you’ll find help.
 If the application requires a written statement, prepare a draft first and have it checked by another person, a Learning Center staff member or a professor with whom you have developed a relationship, before writing it on the application.

 - When your application is complete, check it for correctness and completeness.
 If you are using a paper application you may ask a counselor, faculty member, or other trusted individual to review it.
 When you are sure each application is complete, you will mail it yourself, directly to that college’s Office of Admission.